openmrs/openmrs-contrib-itsmresources/ansible/README.md

 ## Requirements
 * This repo.
 * ansible  2.1+ installed on the same machine the repo is cloned to.
+* Run `cd ansible && ansible-galaxy install --roles-path=roles --role-file=roles/roles-requirements.yml --force --ignore-errors` to retrieve all roles

 ## How to use this
-To run this on a set of machines , currently (production, staging, testing).
+To run this on a set of machines ('inventory'), currently (production, staging, testing).

 `ansible-playbook -i testing site.yml`